ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 ## `ibmcloud dl asprepends`
 {: #list-all-asprepends}

-List all AS prepends on the given gateway.
+List all AS prepends on the specified gateway.

 ```sh
 ibmcloud dl asprepends GATEWAY_ID